A dark and moody path through the woods with fallen leaves covering the ground.

 Drs.
 Geil Browning and Wendell Williams of Emergenetics International created a personality assessment to help people understand how they approach work and life.
 It combines the genetics with which we’re born and the characteristics that come from life experiences to determine an individual’s temperament.
 The results are along a spectrum of three Behavioral Attributes and four Thinking Attributes.

 A note within the assessment results points out everyone is able to use all the Behavioral and Thinking Attributes.
 But everyone has a natural comfort level with each attribute.
 “It is possible to ‘stretch’ attributes like a rubber band when necessary, but operating outside your comfort level takes more energy and will tire you out more quickly.”
-(That definitely feels familiar to me!)

 3 Behavioral Attributes: The Way You Act (What People See First)